Support Soho Theatre

 If you feel able, please make a donation

 ‘The history of Manchester jumps off its axis.
 The history of England jumps off its axis.
-2am, 8th July, 1981, 20 cities across England burn.’
+2am, 8th July, 1981, all the major cities of England burn.’

 Ed Edwards’ script crackles with anger, humour and authenticity as he chronicles the fallout for communities crushed by the heroin epidemic at the height of Thatcherism.

 Edinburgh 2018.
 15 Shows.
 7 venues.
 One hell of a festival.